gillesbastin/french_stopwords/README.md

 Various sources, including previous lists, Wikimedia dictionary, websites and ChatGPT have been used to generate lists of stopwords in various domains.
 These lists have then been carefully curated in order to adapt them for use in NLP tasks.

-### Formats

-The following rules have been applied while constituting the lists :

-- The tokens and locutions are spelled with accents and special caracters
-- They are spelled lower case
-- Tokens or locutions made of other tokens are not included (for instance "par laquelle" is not in the locutions' list because "par" and "laquelle" are in in the words list).
-- The lists have been transformed into .csv files for interoperability issues.

 ### Boundaries

 #### french_stopwords